Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-10-urbit.md

 Where Martians get it just as wrong as Humans is in believing that solving one issue (e.g. persistence) at the system level is enough.
-But local "persistence" of low-level data achieved onerously yet that does not guarantee distributed persistence of high-level data at the level of service required (with enough replicas yet low-enough latency) is counter-productive.
+But onerous local "persistence" of low-level data can actually be counter-productive when what users require is distributed persistence of high-level data at some level of service involving enough replicas yet low-enough latency: it costs a lot and for no actual benefit may cause a large increase in latency.
 The entire point of computing is to support user programs, and solving an issue for some underlying system at a lower-level of abstraction without solving it at the higher-level that the user cares about